Part 2. How to Manage Your Infrastructure as Code

 yaml

-- name: Deploy an EC2 instance in AWS hosts: localhost gather_facts: no environment: AWS_REGION: us-east-2 tasks: - name: Create security group (1) amazon.aws.ec2_security_group: name: sample-app-ansible description: Allow HTTP and SSH traffic rules: - proto: tcp ports: [8080] cidr_ip: 0.0.0.0/0 - proto: tcp ports: [22] cidr_ip: 0.0.0.0/0 register: aws_security_group - name: Create a new EC2 key pair (2) amazon.aws.ec2_key: name: ansible-ch2 file_name: ansible-ch2.key (3) no_log: true register: aws_ec2_key_pair - name: Create EC2 instance with Amazon Linux 2003 (4) amazon.aws.ec2_instance: name: sample-app-ansible key_name: "{{ aws_ec2_key_pair.key.name }}" instance_type: t2.micro security_group: "{{ aws_security_group.group_id }}" image_id: ami-0900fe555666598a2 tags: Ansible: ch2_instances (5)
+- name: Deploy EC2 instances in AWS hosts: localhost (1) gather_facts: no environment: AWS_REGION: us-east-2 vars: (2) num_instances: 1 base_name: sample_app_ansible http_port: 8080 tasks: - name: Create security group (3) amazon.aws.ec2_security_group: name: "{{ base_name }}" description: "{{ base_name }} HTTP and SSH" rules: - proto: tcp ports: ["{{ http_port }}"] cidr_ip: 0.0.0.0/0 - proto: tcp ports: [22] cidr_ip: 0.0.0.0/0 register: aws_security_group - name: Create a new EC2 key pair (4) amazon.aws.ec2_key: name: "{{ base_name }}" file_name: "{{ base_name }}.key" (5) no_log: true register: aws_ec2_key_pair - name: 'Get all Amazon Linux AMIs' (6) amazon.aws.ec2_ami_info: owners: amazon filters: name: al2023-ami-2023.*-x86_64 register: amazon_linux_amis - name: Create EC2 instances with Amazon Linux (7) loop: "{{ range(num_instances | int) | list }}" amazon.aws.ec2_instance: name: "{{ '%s_%d' | format(base_name, item) }}" key_name: "{{ aws_ec2_key_pair.key.name }}" instance_type: t2.micro security_group: "{{ aws_security_group.group_id }}" image_id: "{{ amazon_linux_amis.images[-1].image_id }}" tags: Ansible: "{{ base_name }}" (8)

-3Save the private key: Store the private key of the EC2 key pair locally in a file called ansible-ch2.key.
+5Save the private key: Store the private key of the EC2 key pair locally in a file called {{ base_name }}.key, which with the default variable values will resolve to sample_app_ansible.key.
 You’ll use this private key in the next section to authenticate to the EC2 instance.

-5Tag the instance: This sets the Ansible tag on the instance to "ch2_instances."
+8Tag the instance: This sets the Ansible tag on the instance to {{ base_name }}, which will default to "sample_app_ansible."
 You’ll use this tag in the next section.

 console

-$ ansible-playbook -v create_ec2_instance_playbook.yml
+$ ansible-playbook -v create_ec2_instances_playbook.yml

 Example: Configure a Server Using Ansible